 - If you don't want to remove it, you can use the app's clear cache option.

-If the problem persists, your only option is to perform a hard reset on your smartphone.
+If the problem persists, your only option is to perform a hard reset on your smartphone, or if you know how you might try to wipe cache partition first (through recovery mode).
 To perform a hard reset or factory reset, follow the steps below:

 - Go to "Settings," then "Backup and Reset."